-The purpose of this course is to build on the mathematical foundation laid in algebra 1 and geometry by examining the aspects of higher degree polynomial expressions, equations and functions.
+ALGEBRA 2 AND ALGEBRA 2 HONORS 9th, 10th, & 11th Grade - 1 Credit Prerequisite: Algebra 1 The purpose of this course is to build on the mathematical foundation laid in Algebra 1 and geometry by examining the aspects of higher-degree polynomial expressions, equations, and functions.
 Graphing calculators are used to encourage a higher level of visual learning and comprehension.
-A deeper look into rational functions and radical expressions is given along with an introduction to logarithmic and exponential functions.
-Geometric application is utilized in conic sections and their systems of equations.
-The honors course also includes and examination of matrices and their applications and a deeper look into higher degree polynomials and conic sections.
+A deeper look into rational functions and radical expressions is given along with an introduction to logarithmic and exponential functions. geometric application is utilized in conic sections and their systems of equations.
+The honors course also includes an examination of matrices and their applications and a deeper look into higher-degree polynomials and conic sections.
 A paper on each student's opinion on the need for quantitative literacy is also included.
-This honors class earns .5 quality point per semester.
+This honors class earns .5 quality points per semester.